SoftLaunch/Arduino-MOS/README.md

 MOS_WaitFor(tcb, flag) | Suspend task until the task is resumed by means of MOS_Signal() MOS_WaitTimedFor(tcb, flag, msec) | Suspend task until the task is resumed by means of MOS_Signal() or by means of the given timeout in milliseconds (1..30000)
-MOS_Signal(flag) | Resume the suspended task waiting on the given flag MOS_Call(task) | Execute the given task
+MOS_Signal(flag) | Resume the suspended task waiting on the given flag MOS_ResetTask(tcb) | Reset the calling task so that it starts from the beginning MOS_Call(task) | Execute the given task